A decorative cartoon of an old desktop computer displaying redirect loop error

 Remember to backup your .htaccess or nginx.conf file before making any changes.
 If you’re unsure how to do this, it’s best to consult with a web developer or your hosting provider.

-By carefully checking and correcting your website’s redirection rules, you can resolve the ‘err_too_many_redirects’ error and ensure your visitors can find the content they’re looking for.
+By carefully checking and correcting your website’s redirect rules, you can resolve the ‘err_too_many_redirects’ error and ensure your visitors can find the content they’re looking for.

-If your website uses a content management system like WordPress, plugins or themes could be causing the redirect loop.
-Some plugins or themes may have redirection features that can conflict with your website’s settings or other plugins.
+If your website uses a content management system like WordPress, 3rd party integrations, plugins or themes could be causing the redirect loop.
+Some plugins or themes may have redirection features that can conflict with your website’s settings or other plugins, or simply a conflicting plugin caused by an update can cause the error.

 To troubleshoot this, you can disable all plugins and switch to a default theme.
 If the error disappears, you can then enable each plugin one by one until you find the one causing the issue.